The Transcendent Beauty of Ha Long Bay

 Cat Ba Island

-One of tours we signed up for had us board a smaller boat and make a 2 hour trek to Cat Ba Island, which is by far the largest of the 350+ islands that make up the Cat Ba Archipelago.
-“Woman’s Island” in Vietnamese, Cat Ba island is 100 square miles, and has much to see and explore.
-People have inhabited the island for over 6000 years, and the dramatic landscape of the rocks in Ha Long Bay continue on the island.
-We pulled into a small town on the northeastern side of the island and made the 1/2 hour trek to the village via golf cart and bikes.
-The town was quaint, and seemingly self-sustaining, with many residents catering to tourism brought in by the cruises.
-Of course the ultimate tourist activity, this was the first place I tasted snake whiskey.
+One of the tours we signed up for involved a two-hour boat trip to Cat Ba Island, the largest of the 350+ islands comprising the Cat Ba Archipelago.
+“Woman’s Island” in Vietnamese, Cat Ba Island spans 100 square miles and offers much to see and explore.
+Evidence suggests human habitation on the island dates back over 6,000 years, and the dramatic rock formations characteristic of Ha Long Bay continue to dominate the island’s landscape.
+We docked at a small town on the northeastern side of the island and embarked on a 30-minute journey to the village via golf cart and bicycle.
+The town was quaint and seemingly self-sufficient, with many residents catering to the tourism influx generated by the cruises.
+Of course, as a quintessential tourist activity, this was my first encounter with snake whiskey.

 The Caves

-The caves of Ha Long Bay are absolutely stunning, and that was just the ones we were able to see this trip.
-Taking a separate transport boat, we made our way to a really cool fishing village that lives on manmade floats on the water.
+The caves of Ha Long Bay are absolutely stunning, and that’s just a glimpse of what we were able to see on this trip.
+Taking a separate transport boat, we made our way to a fascinating fishing village where residents live on man-made floating structures.

-Historically, the fishing villages used to be commonplace, but in Vietnam’s more recent history, the government has stepped in and regulated these type of communities.
+Historically, these floating fishing villages were commonplace, but in Vietnam’s more recent history, the government has intervened to regulate these communities.

-From the fishing village we got on a very light and wobbly pontoon powered by one totally awesome, and strong, Vietnamese woman, who rowed our boat in and around multiple caves.
+From the fishing village, we boarded a very light and wobbly pontoon boat, propelled by one incredibly strong and capable Vietnamese woman.
+She skillfully rowed our boat in and around multiple caves.

-Deborah and I, and the other passengers on our little boat, were very fortunate to have our mom with us on the trip, as she ended up talking to our guide and essentially translating a fabulous tour for us.
+Deborah, I, and the other passengers on our little boat were incredibly fortunate to have our mom with us on the trip.
+She ended up conversing with our guide and essentially translated an exceptional tour for us.

-It was truly a magical experience, and we still have more caves to see!
-Next trip we will make it to Dau Go Cave, Me Cung Cave, and Sung Sot Cave.
+It was truly a magical experience, and we still have many more caves to explore!
+On our next trip, we will make it to Dau Go Cave, Me Cung Cave, and Sung Sot Cave.

 Sometimes Science Doesn’t Sound as Cool

-According to geologists, the glorious landscape of Ha Long Bay took around 500 million years to develop, which is wildly unfathomable to me.
-Much more exciting to me is to hear the stories of the various traders and pirates who roamed the bay over the past centuries.
+According to geologists, the glorious landscape of Ha Long Bay took approximately 500 million years to develop, a timeframe that is truly mind-boggling to me.
+While fascinating, I find the stories of the traders and pirates who roamed the bay over the centuries far more captivating.

-But even better are the legends about the origin of the bay.
-One legend details a dragon stomped on the earth with such force that mountains crumbled, forming large valleys that soon filled with water, and only the peaks of mountains remained above the surface.
+However, the most enchanting tales are undoubtedly the legends surrounding the bay’s origin.
+One legend describes a dragon descending from the heavens and stomping on the earth with such force that mountains crumbled, creating vast valleys that subsequently filled with water, leaving only the mountain peaks visible above the surface.

-The second legend tells of a dragon whose large tail tore up the earth, creating valleys and crevices that became flooded when the beast jumped into the nearby water.
+Another legend tells of a dragon whose mighty tail whipped across the earth, tearing it apart and forming valleys and crevices.
+These depressions then flooded when the colossal beast plunged into the nearby sea.